JACoW-org/docs-IPAC/docs/InitialSetup/mgmt_area_02.md

 at this stage, be sure that the "**Disallow manually entering persons**" and "**Include users with no Indico account by default**" toggles are **selected**.

 ![](img/disable_manual_person_entry.png)

+It is also very important that the "**Multiple affiliations**" toggle is set as well.
+If not, only a single, primary and non-changeable, affiliation will be usable in the event.

 ### Programme